 Our three promises to customers are to deliver fair value, better service and simplicity.
 These commitments represent our dedication to putting customers first.
 They are also a public acknowledgement of our responsibilities as an energy supplier and a producer of electricity.
 We know that trust in our sector is still low.
 But we have an ambition to become the best and most trusted energy supplier.
 And by living up to these commitments in all our activities, we believe we can make a real difference.

-We welcome that the industry regulator Ofgem has set out standards of conduct for all energy providers this year, because we believe it will make things better for all customers.
-You can see more about these standards on this page.
+We welcome that the industry regulator Ofgem has set out Standards of Conduct for all energy suppliers, because we believe it will make things better for all customers.
+You can see more about the standards at the bottom of this page.

-We have stuck closely to, and built on our Customer Commitments since 2012.
-We have developed a Trust Test to make sure we meet Ofgem’s standards of conduct.
+We use a Trust Test to make sure we meet the Standards of Conduct.
 It means that when we create new processes, policies or communications, we ask ourselves ‘is this the right thing to do for our customers?’.
 Then we ask five more questions:

 - Is this a fair thing to do?

 - Are we being professional?

 - Are we offering products, services and advice appropriate for our customers’ needs?

 - Are we being transparent and communicating clearly?

 - Are we being honest?
 This includes admitting mistakes and acting quickly to put things right